extism/ruby-sdk/README.md

 ### Host Functions

-Let's extend our count-vowels example a little bit.
-Instead of storing the `total` in an ephemeral plug-in var, let's store it in a persistent key-value store.
-But Wasm can't use our KV store on it's own.
+Let's extend our count-vowels example a little bit: Instead of storing the `total` in an ephemeral plug-in var, let's store it in a persistent key-value store!

+Wasm can't use our KV store on it's own.
 This is where [Host Functions](https://extism.org/docs/concepts/host-functions) come in.

 [Host functions](https://extism.org/docs/concepts/host-functions) allow us to grant new capabilities to our plug-ins from our application.
-They are simply some ruby methods you write which can be passed to and invoked from any language inside the plug-in.
+They are simply some ruby methods you write which can be passed down and invoked from any language inside the plug-in.

-This is a different plug-in, so first let's create the manifest like usual but load up this `count_vowels_kvstore` plug-in:
+Let's load the manifest like usual but load up this `count_vowels_kvstore` plug-in:

-> *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/count_vowels_kvstore/src/lib.rs) and is written in rust, but it could be written in any of our PDK languages.

 ```ruby
 url = "https://github.com/extism/plugins/releases/latest/download/count_vowels_kvstore.wasm"
 manifest = Extism::Manifest.from_url(url)
 ```

+> *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/count_vowels_kvstore/src/lib.rs) and is written in rust, but it could be written in any of our PDK languages.

-But, unlike our `count_vowels` plug-in, this plug-in expects you to provide host functions that satisfy our plug-in's imports for a KV store interface.
+Unlike our previous plug-in, this plug-in expects you to provide host functions that satisfy our its import interface for a KV store.

 In the ruby sdk, we have a concept for this called a [Host Environment](https://extism.github.io/ruby-sdk/Extism/HostEnvironment.html).
 An environment is an instance of a class that implements any host functions your plug-in needs.